PanosAntoniadis/dsp-ntua/README.md

-# Dsp_course
+# dsp-ntua
-Lab exercises of Digital Signal Processing course in the 6th semester of ECE NTUA.
+## Lab exercises of Digital Signal Processing Course in NTUA

+### Table of Contents
+ - Lab 1: Introduction in dsp using Matlab.
+ - Lab 2: Perceptual Audio Coding.
+ - Lab 3: Microphone arrays and multichannel signal processing.